-- waste is full and needs to be emptied urgently (warning) - container is missing and needed for processing (alarm)
+- waste is full and needs to be emptied urgently (warning) - container is missing and needed for processing (alarm) - See 12.2.2 Replenishing or Emptying Bulk Containers.

 BOND-MAX

 or

 The software displays an attention icon (as above) over a bulk container when it detects a problem (for example, the volume in a reagent container is low, or the volume in a waste container is high).
 Right-click the notification icon for details.